challenai/algorithm/LOG.md

 - 101 ok/0 ez
 - 102 ok/0 debug for 3sec
 - 103 ok/0 debug for 30 sec, bug is lost a counter++
+- 104 ok/0 no debug, sososososossoso ez
+-